 Causes of Obesity

-The reasons for obesity are multiple and complex.
-Despite conventional wisdom, it is not simply a result of overeating.
-Research has shown that in many cases a significant, underlying cause of morbid obesity is genetic.
-Studies have demonstrated that once a person is obese, efforts such as dieting and exercising by themselves have limited the ability to provide effective long-term relief.
-We are learning that many people get obese by skipping meals or not eating.
-Other individuals find that they respond to stress by eating starchy or sugary foods.
-Still others find that they crave certain foods and there is no “willpower” strong enough to counter this urge.
-Medications and meal replacement systems have shown promise to correct these genetic propensities.
+There are many causes of obesity and it is not always due to overeating.
+Research has shown that genetics may be a cause of morbid obesity.
+People may become obese by skipping meals or not eating.
+Others find they turn to starchy or sugary foods as a response to stress.
+Still others find that they crave certain foods, and there is no “willpower” strong enough to counter this urge.
+Medications and meal replacement options can help in these cases.

 Eating Disorders & Medical Conditions

 Weight loss surgery is not a cure for eating disorders.
 And there are medical conditions, such as hypothyroidism, that can also cause weight gain.
 That's why it's important that you work with your doctor to make sure you do not have a condition that should be treated with medication and counseling.